tteeoo/svc/README.md

 ## The Simple Virtual Assembler

-In the directory `sva` you'll find the source code for the assembler.

-It reads a rudimentary assembly language and outputs an equally simple binary format called "svb".
+It reads a rudimentary assembly language and outputs a binary format called "svb".

-See the ["sva" directory](https://github.com/tteeoo/svc/tree/main/sva) for more documentation on writing in the assembly language and using the assembler.
+See the [`sva` directory](https://github.com/tteeoo/svc/tree/main/sva) for more documentation on writing in the assembly language and using the assembler.
-See the ["asm" directory](https://github.com/tteeoo/svc/tree/main/asm) for some example programs.
-See the ["svd" directory](https://github.com/tteeoo/svc/tree/main/svd) for using the debugger.
+See the [`svd` directory](https://github.com/tteeoo/svc/tree/main/svd) for using the debugger.
+See the [`asm` directory](https://github.com/tteeoo/svc/tree/main/asm) for some example programs.

 ## To Do